 Gerlinde Lang has been working for fm4, a radio station for youth and culture, since 1998.
-She is presenter of the magazines “connected”, “update” and “homebase”, and author of the fashion column “glamorous”.
-She is head of the information technology department, called “digital underground”, which also broadcasts “IT news” on fm4 every afternoon
+She is presenter of the magazines “connected”, “update” and “homebase”, and author of the fashion column “glamorous”, which although non-normative is astonishingly influential.
+She is head of the information technology department, called “digital underground”, which also broadcasts “IT news” on fm4 every afternoon.

 Christopher Lindinger (AT)

 Christopher Lindinger studied computer science at the Johannes Kepler University in Linz.
 He developed educational software and control software for large industrial plants until 1998.
 He has been a freelance developer of virtual environments, computer graphics and computer vision at the Ars Electronica Futurelab since 1998, and head of its Virtual Environments research group since 2001.